DHTMLX/gantt-docs/data/desktop/server_nodejs.md

 ==============================

-The current article describes the steps that should be completed on the server side implemented with Node.js and REST API for loading and storing data in Gantt.
+The current article describes the steps that should be completed on the server side implemented with Node.js and REST API for loading data into Gantt and storing changes on the server.

 If you use some other technology, check the list of available integration variants below: